What is Eczema?

 I think this is a good development and it shows that we are more concerned on a social level with what we eat and where it comes from.
 In the better supermarkets, you see increasingly a separate organic section.

-Why is organic better?
+Why is organic better for eczema treatment?

 Organic products are more stringent controls.
 While much fewer pesticides are used; what is important to clean your body.